routetehpacketz/cisco-ip-trace/README.md

 -Python3.x

--Python modules 'netmiko', 'ipcalc', and 'argparse'
+-Python modules 'netmiko' and 'argparse'

 -SSH access to all Cisco devices from the computer running the script